gabigor1/url-shortener/README.md

 ## Set up Frontend

-At the folder client execute `npm i` to install all dependecies, after that to run the client `npm run start`.
+At the folder frontend execute `npm i` to install all dependecies, after that to run the client `npm run start`.
 It should open a window on the broser showing the app.